Schooldays

 The ceremony will take place on the site where these 3 men lost their lives, which is at the junction of Beacontree Avenue and Belle Vue Road, Walthamstow London E17 4BT.

 There will be a Living History display of WW2 civil defence along with a Fire Engine from the period and WW2 Bomb disposal vehicle, ambulance and display.
-Local schoolchildren will also be attending.

 The event will commence on Thursday 19th April at 11:30am with the time of the unveiling of the Memorial at approximately 1pm.